xwzliang/videocr-PaddleOCR/README.md

 - `lang`

   The language of the subtitles.
+See [PaddleOCR docs](https://github.com/PaddlePaddle/PaddleOCR/blob/release/2.6/doc/doc_en/multi_languages_en.md#5-support-languages-and-abbreviations) for list of supported languages and their abbreviations

 - `conf_threshold`